istio/istio/tests/integration/README.md

 ### Using Components

-The framework, itself, is just a platform for running tests and tracking resources.
+The framework itself is just a platform for running tests and tracking resources.
 Without these `resources`, there isn't much added value.
 Enter: components.

 Components are utilities that provide abstractions for Istio resources.
 They are maintained in the